virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/stm3240g-eval/README.txt

     use NSH, then you don't care about this.
 This test is good for testing the Telnet daemon only because it works in a simpler environment than does the nsh configuration.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. Default build environment (easily reconfigured):

+      CONFIG_HOST_WINDOWS=y
+      CONFIG_WINDOWS_CYGWIN=y
+      CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y

   xmlrpc
   ------